Our Club, Officers, Meetings, Activites, and our Namesake

 Club involvement includes an amateur radio FM repeater in the 2 Meter Band, monthly meetings, radio nets, and operating events through the year.
 To become a member, simply attend a club meeting and fill-out a membership application (button found here.)

-The N2RE Antenna Fund
+The N2RE Operating Fund (was Antenna Fund)

 Until we are meeting in person again we will only take donations via PayPal, which accepts debit or credit cards.
 Good news!
 PayPal allows for monthly donation scheduling!